DioxusLabs/dioxus/README.md

 ### Why NOT Dioxus?
 You shouldn't use Dioxus if:

 - You don't like the React Hooks approach to frontend
 - You need a no-std renderer
 - You want to support browsers where Wasm or asm.js are not supported.
+- You need a Send+Sync UI solution (Dioxus is not currently ThreadSafe)

 # Parity with React